 Recording drums – compare to hear the difference

 Especially in rock and metal genre use new drum heads for more brighter and clear sound.
 Here’s another great spot for an A/B comparison.
 First record drums using old drum heads.
-Then change the new drum heads and stretch them correctly as described on my eBook.
+Then change the new drum heads and stretch them correctly.
 This will prevent the tuning from altering after a couple of drum hits.

 Record the same part or song using the new drum heads and compare.
 Focus on the difference in brightness.
 Don’t try to look for the difference on the computer screen.
 When it comes to sound you should always use your ears.

 I listed all my drum-related blog posts for you.
 So please reserve enough time to learn lots of cool info, tips and tricks about the drum sound and drum recording.

 - How Ensiferum Ended Up Recording Two Paths Album On Tape pt.1

 - 4 Tips For Drum Recording

 How to improve drum sound

 Thank you for reading my tip on how to avoid this common mistake when recording drums.
 Using new drum heads is more important that you might think.
 And then the man who has the most admirable snare collection, Mr Tommi Virolainen has a great tip about the snare sound.

 I recommend to change at least the snare head(s).
 One thing that usually is overlooked is the snare wires.
 Tired and stretched snare wires can have a negative effect on the sound.